ELIXIR-IIB-training/site/pages/training_courses/2024-05-30-Metabolomics_Course.md

 ### Fee

-Academic: EUR 120<br>
+Academic: EUR 130<br>
-Industry: EUR 120<br>
+Industry: EUR 130<br>
-Undergraduate and  PhD students: EUR 60<br>
+Undergraduate and  PhD students: EUR 70<br>
 The fee covers coffee-breaks and lunches. <br>
 Participants are expected to pay their own travel and accommodation costs (if any).<br>
-Social Dinner:<br>
+Social "Aperitivo":<br>
-Participants who wish to attend the social dinner on Thursday 30th May, should add 40 EUR to the fee. <br>
+Participants who wish to attend the social Aperitivo on Thursday 30th May, should add 30 EUR to the fee. <br>

 <br>
 <br>